shenkes/shenkes.github.io/pages/adventurous_art.md

 ## About Adventurous Art

 **Project description:** (Finished - December 2018) <br>
 Adventurous Art was awarded *Best Project* in a class of over 200 for Software Development Practices (COMS 309).
 The course focused around a semester long team project and attempted to emulate a typical internship in many ways.
-Daniel Schubert, (Adrianna Kallis)[www.linkedin.com/in/adriannakallis], (Jake Tener)[https://www.linkedin.com/in/jacob-tener-b38103169/], and I worked together to conceive and create Adventurous Art from the ground up using Java, Android Studio, Spring, and MySQL.
+Daniel Schubert, [Adrianna Kallis](www.linkedin.com/in/adriannakallis), [Jake Tener](https://www.linkedin.com/in/jacob-tener-b38103169/), and I worked together to conceive and create Adventurous Art from the ground up using Java, Android Studio, Spring, and MySQL.

 ### Landing Page (Activity Feed)